Azure-Samples/cognitive-services-speech-sdk/README.md

 The following quickstarts demonstrate how to create a custom voice assistant.
 The applications will connect to a previously authored bot configured to use the Direct Line Speech channel, send a voice request, and return a voice response activity (if configured).
-If you want to build these quickstarts from scratch, please follow the articles in the Quickstart section on our [documentation page](https://aka.ms/csspeech).
+If you want to build these quickstarts from scratch, please follow the quickstart or basics articles on our [documentation page](https://aka.ms/csspeech).

 | Quickstart | Platform | Description |
 | ---------- | -------- | ----------- |